quasarx-snips/VERITAS/FRONTEND_HANDOVER.md

 # VERITAS — Frontend Developer Handover & Integration Guide

 Welcome!
-This package is the clean, stripped-down backend distribution of **VERITAS** (Verification of Evidence & Residual Inliers for Trustworthy Alignment Safety).
+This package is the clean, stripped-down backend distribution of **VERITAS** (Verifiable Evidence Reasoning with Independent Topological Alignment Systems).

 All heavy test outputs, bulky training datasets, and unit test suites have been removed.
 This package contains only the **production core backend engine**, the **REST API server**, and lightweight sample images for immediate testing.